IvanTrendafilov/Confucius/README.md

 __Q: I need to use a standard existing Java properties file, how do I set this up?__
-A: You don't need to, the library is smart enough to recognise these.
+A: There is no special setup required.
 Just set the `conf.properties` property to the file path, as usual.

 __Q: Why not just use `java.util.Properties`?__
 A: Confucius aims to fix a lot of the issues present in that class and adds several powerful features, whilst still maintaining the simplicity of the Properties concept and compatibility with existing configuration files.